navpil/navpil.github.io/_posts/2023-03-01-donbas-is-ukraine.md

 Please note — there was indeed a big support for joining Russia in 2014, but it was not a majority.

 People in Donbas do indeed speak Russian, and comparing to other regions majority of Donbas chooses Russian as a mother tongue [7].
-Numbers are 69% for Donetsk and 75% for Donetsk.
+Numbers are 69% for Luhansk and 75% for Donetsk.
 Kharkiv and Zaporizhzhia, closest contestants, are at 45% and 48% respectively.
 Please be warned — Russian propaganda often use this language statistics to prove that people in Donbas support joining Russia.
 And that is a trap I don’t want you to fall into.